alexkozlovm/alexkozlovm/README.md

 **alexkozlovm/alexkozlovm** is a ✨ _special_ ✨ repository because its `README.md` (this file) is displayed on my GitHub profile.
 -->

-- 🔭 Currently, I am dedicating my efforts to working on Roblox Games.
+- 🔭 Currently, I am dedicating my efforts to working on Freecodecamp and Odin Project Courses.
-- 🌱 I am also deepening my knowledge by learning Lua.
+- 🌱 I am also deepening my knowledge by learning javascript.
 - 📫 To get in touch with me, you can email me at alexofthek@gmail.com or send a direct message on Twitter: @Alexofthek_.
 - 😄 Pronouns: He/Him.